Coccyx Relief

 It can get better.
 It got better for me, and I'm not special — I'm just stubborn enough to keep trying things until something worked.

 Start with the cushion.
 Look at your bed.
 Try the breathing.
 Give it a few weeks.
-And if you want to talk about any of it, I'm here.

 — Mat